Passive Real Estate Investing: Is it Right for You?

 Let’s review three of the most common ways you can begin investing in real estate passively:

 • A real estate investment trust (REIT) allows investors to pool their money in order to invest in commercial real estate.
 REITs generally have a focus, which could be office buildings, apartment complexes, warehouses, and even shopping malls.
 This kind of passive real estate investing covers just about every type of commercial real estate.
-REITs are smart investment vehicles for passive real estate investing because the companies are required to pay out at least 90% of their taxable income to shareholders – or face paying corporate income taxes.
+REITs are investment vehicles that are designed for passive real estate investing, with a requirement to pay out at least 90% of their taxable income to shareholders.

 • A related option is to invest in other publicly traded companies doing business in real estate.
 An example is a land developer, or even a business such as Zillow, which is real-estate adjacent.